storefront-x/agento-module-storeconfig-graphql/README.md

-# magento-module-storeconfig-graphql
+# SFX StoreConfig GQL

+Module for Magento 2

-Magento 2 module allows to extend which of config keys can be returned in StoreConfig GQL endpoints, extension for Magento Store GraphQL module
+**StorefrontX SFX StoreConfig GQL** allows to extend which of config keys can be returned in StoreConfig GQL endpoints

+## License

+The module is licensed under the MIT license.